 How do we identify children with SEN?
 All children attending Haymerle School have a Statement of Special Educational Needs (or EHCP).
 We have a SEN Policy in place to help us support our pupils.
-Please view our SEN Policy under the Information Tab.
+Please view our SEN Policy under the Our School/Policies and Documents Tab on the website.
 What are our admission arrangements?
 Prospective parents are welcome to make an appointment to come and see the School and what we have to offer.
 Please note that admissions are done through the Southwark SEN Department and not directly through the School.
 Southwark SEN Department can be contacted on 020 7525 5000.
-Please download our Admissions Policy under the What provision do we have to facilitate/support access to the curriculum/independent learning?
+Please download our Admissions Policy under the Our School/Admissions Tab on the website.
+What provision do we have to facilitate/support access to the curriculum/independent learning?
 At Haymerle School we have a high adult to pupil staffing ratio, typically 1 teacher and 3 Learning Support Assistants to 7 pupils.
 We use a number of strategies including the Picture Exchange Communication System (PECS) and TEACCH strategies and interventions.
 We offer Speech and Language Therapy, Music Therapy as well as Occupational Therapy on site.

 What do we have in place to ensure access to a supportive environment?
 We recognize the importance to support good learning and we seek to provide a calm and safe environment in which young people can learn.
 We offer appropriate technologies in classrooms including touch screens and IPads.
-Additionally, we offer: 1:1 access to computers/laptops/lpads for all pupils Individual workstations Human resources Learning Mentors Speech and Language therapy Occupational therapy Music Therapy What strategies do we have in place to support and develop Literacy?
-Phonics based reading scheme Differentiated literacy curriculum to support pupils on all levels Practical and multi-sensory approach Individual targets to support each pupil in the areas of reading, writing, speaking and listening.
-We have Integrated Curriculum topics to support pupils' access to and enjoyment of Literacy.
-What strategies do we have in place to support and develop Numeracy?
-Differentiated maths curriculum to support pupils on all levels Practical and multi-sensory approach Individual targets to support each pupil in all areas of Numeracy Practical opportunities for pupils to generalise their maths skills in the wider community We have Integrated Curriculum topics to support pupils' access to and enjoyment of Numeracy.
+Additionally, we offer: Access to computers/laptops/IPads for all pupils Individual workstations Human resources Speech and Language therapy Occupational therapy Music Therapy High adult/pupil support ratio 1:1 Support where needed What strategies do we have in place to support and develop English?
+Phonics based reading scheme Differentiated English curriculum to support pupils on all levels Practical and multi-sensory approaches to learning Individual targets to support each pupil in the areas of reading, writing, speaking and listening.
+We have Integrated Curriculum topics to support pupils' access to and enjoyment of English.
+We plan individual learning pathways to support pupils' learning journeys.
+Reading homework What strategies do we have in place to support and develop Maths?
+Differentiated maths curriculum to support pupils on all levels Practical and multi-sensory approach Individual targets to support each pupil in all areas of Maths Practical opportunities for pupils to generalise their maths skills in the wider community We have Integrated Curriculum topics to support pupils' access to and enjoyment of Maths.
+We plan individual learning pathways to support each pupil's Maths learning journey.

 What strategies do we have in place to support and modify behaviour?

-Staff trained in Team Teach de-escalation and positive handling Use of TEACCH schedules to support pupils with changes throughout the day Use of Lets Make a Deal and motivators to support pupils with behaviour Use of Social Stories
+Staff trained in Team Teach de-escalation and positive handling/ Positive behaviour support Use of TEACCH schedules to support pupils with changes throughout the day

+Use of Lets Make a Deal and motivators to support pupils with behaviour

+Use of Social Stories

 Individual Care Plans

-Individual Behaviour Support Plans where needed
+Individual Behaviour Support Plans where needed Reward systems

-Reward systems

-Motivation strips

 Social Behavioural IEP targets

-Zones of Regulation forms an integral part of our

-positive behaviour support strategies
+Zones of Regulation forms an integral part of our positive behaviour support strategies